 The relationships between faculty, staff, and students are friendly, yet of an educational and advising nature.
 Healthy boundaries are important to maintain for the good of both the student and the faculty/staff member as well as respect the professional nature of a College environment.

 Students address faculty and staff by using the titles, Doctor, Mr. Mrs., Ms., Sister, Father, or Brother.
-Exceptions are made when addressing members of the Student Life staff.
 Students should refrain from trying to form personal, non-college related relationships with faculty and staff on social media networks.
 Please see the social media policy.